Choosing a Health Career

 When exploring career options, or trying to decide whether or not a healthcare career is right for you, consider the following questions:

 - Do I have the desire to improve the health and well being of others?

 - Do I enjoy studying science?

-- Am I prepared to enter a career where I will have to spend time and effort keeping up with developments in my field?
+- Am I prepared to spend the time and effort to stay current with developments in my field?

-- Do I like being in a health care setting?
+- Do I enjoy being in a healthcare setting?

 - Do I like working as part of a team of professionals, or do I prefer to work on my own, taking responsibility for my own work?